j-miet/VideoControl/README.md

   - synchronize UI with active video tab: updates domain name and speed slider/input fields
   - send messages to call scripts and perform speed change, step forward/backward or take a screenshot.

     > For these reasons, **"tabs" is used over "activeTab"**.
-As "activeTab" only allows temporary access after user's
+As "activeTab" only gives temporary access after user's
     > action, it won't allow sending queries or performing data synchronizations autonomously in the background which
     > this extension relies on.
     >